Slub (textiles)

-A slub in textiles production refers to thickened areas of a fiber or yarn.
+A slub in textile production is a thickened section of a fiber or yarn.
 Slubbed or slubby fabric is woven from slubby yarn (yarn with a very variable diameter).
 Both high and low slubbiness may be sought.

 Slubs in spun fibers may be produced deliberately by varying spinning tension (see Novelty yarns#Slub).
-They are also produced when short, staple fibers are spun into a single yarn.
+They are also produced when short staple fibers are spun into a single yarn.
 Slubs may be valued or deliberately produced for aesthetic effect, but they may also be regarded as a defect caused by either uneven spinning or using low-grade, lumpy or short-staple fiber.